 Clinical Research Coordinator

-Emily Ahles is the clinical research coordinator at Community Psychiatry PRIDE at Mass General.
-Ms. Ahles completed her Bachelor of Arts in Psychology at the University of Notre Dame in 2015, and plans to enter a doctoral program in clinical psychology in 2018.
+Emily Ahles is a clinical research coordinator at Community Psychiatry PRIDE at Mass General.
+She completed her BA in psychology at the University of Notre Dame in 2015 and plans to enter a doctoral program in clinical psychology in 2018.

-Ms. Ahles’ major clinical and research interests include the dissemination and implementation of evidence-based practices for trauma, PTSD and eating disorders in low- income community settings and with vulnerable populations.
-During her undergraduate career, she worked as a research assistant in the Adolescent Socio-Emotional Development Lab, the Development and Psychopathology Lab, and the Psychological and Educational Measurement Lab at the University of Notre Dame.
+Emily’s major clinical and research interests include the dissemination and implementation of evidence-based practices for trauma, PTSD and eating disorders in low-income community settings and with vulnerable populations.
+During her undergraduate career, she worked as a research assistant in the Adolescent Socio-Emotional Development Lab, the Development and Psychopathology Lab and the Psychological and Educational Measurement Lab at the University of Notre Dame.
 She also completed a senior thesis entitled “Is Fat Talk Just Something Women do to Bond?”, which she presented at the 87th annual meeting of the Midwestern Psychological Association in 2015.

-During her time at Mass General, Ms. Ahles has been involved in a National Institutes of Health (NIH) funded study examining the implementation of cognitive processing therapy for PTSD at MGH Chelsea HealthCare Center.
-She has also been responsible for the management and organization of the education and mentorship program for undergraduate volunteer research assistants and co-ops at Community Psychiatry PRIDE.
+During her time at PRIDE, Emily has been involved in a National Institutes of Health-funded study examining the implementation of cognitive processing therapy for PTSD at MGH Chelsea HealthCare Center.
+She has also been responsible for data management and related research activities.

 Dr. Derri Shtasel serves as the Michele and Howard J. Kessler Chair and director of the Mass General Division of Public and Community Psychiatry, is the executive director of the Kraft Family National Center for Leadership and Training in Community Health and is an associate professor of Psychiatry at Harvard Medical School.
 In her dual leadership roles, Dr. Shtasel focuses on strengthening relationships among community health centers, community mental health centers and academic medical centers, enhancing fellowship and residency education in community sites, increasing access to care for underserved and marginalized populations and narrowing the gap between community health and academic medicine.
 Her work is informed by a public health perspective and commitment to social justice.
 Her clinical work has centered on persons with severe mental illness and homelessness.